keedio/kafka-hue/README.md

 ---------------
 To compile the locales:

-1. Set the ROOT variable in the Makefile file pointing to the HUE installation path.
+Set the ROOT variable in the Makefile file pointing to the HUE installation path.

-2. Compile with make:
+Compile with make.

     $ cd $HUE_HOME/apps/kafka
     $ sudo -E -u hue make compile-locale

-3. Restart HUE.
+Restart HUE.

 License
 -------